meschbach/java-static-block-v-static-assign/README.md

 I was recently in a discussion with a person knowledge about the inner workings of the JVM.
 We had a difference of opinion in regards to the initialization phases of a class and the assignment of class variable value.
 One person postulated all class variables would be initailized prior to the execution a static block.
 The other person postulated the variables would be initialized in textual order of the source file, interspersed with the static blocks.

 # `<clinit>`
 One question resulting from the discussion was if the assignemnt occured with <clinit> or a different class initialziation phase.
 This expiriment utilized the source files `StaticBlock.java` and `StaticConstruction.java` using the proceedure defined in `generate_diff.sh`.
-The results are as follows:
+This will produce bytecode dumps of both classes in `StaticBlock.tclass` and `StaticConstruction.tclass`.
+The resulting differences are as follows:

 ```diff
 1,2c1,2